 Dr. Quick also produces new frameworks to guide professional practice in planning, management, or policy-making, accomplished by synthesizing existing empirical and theoretical research (e.g., Bryson et al. 2013 on designing public participation processes; Quick and Zhao 2011 and Quick 2014 on public engagement in transportation policy).
 Finally, she produces recommendations for policy-makers based upon the input gathered from stakeholders in case studies of deliberation and community perceptions of policy problems (e.g., Quick and Narváez 2018 on roadway safety in four American Indian reservations; Dressel and Quick 2018 on the impacts of community conversations following an officer-involved shooting; and Narváez and Quick 2017 on priorities for local road system maintenance in 6 Minnesota cities and counties).

 Dr. Quick’s research, teaching, and service commitments grow out of her professional practice.
-She worked as an environmental advocate and policy analyst in Indonesia for 8 years and as a community development manager in 2 Californian cities over 6 years.
-She holds a Ph.D. in Planning, Policy, and Design from the University of California, Irvine, a master’s degree in city and regional planning (concentrating in environmental planning) from the University of California, Berkeley, and a bachelor’s degree in biology from Swarthmore College.
+She worked as an environmental advocate and policy analyst in Indonesia for eight years and as a community development manager in two Californian cities over six years.
+She holds a PhD in Planning, Policy, and Design from the University of California, Irvine, a master’s degree in city and regional planning from the University of California, Berkeley, and a bachelor’s degree in biology from Swarthmore College.